 This applies to managerial leadership & team building.
-To offer these services in a broken organization, it can be even worse when the training is offered with a strong altruistic desire to create change, will reinforce bad trust repelling practices.
+To offer these services in a broken organization can be even worse when the training is provided with a strong altruistic desire to create change, which will reinforce bad trust repelling practices.

-If the focus is in large part about changing the psychological make up of people to ‘make them innovators’ or to tap into ‘their inner charisma’ you have made it easier for manager and their manager’s manager to abdicate their managerial duties.
+If the focus is mainly on changing people’s psychological makeup to ‘make them innovators’ or to tap into ‘their inner charisma,’ you have made it easier for the manager and manager’s manager to abdicate their managerial duties.
 They can state, “We gave them the training on how to be innovative (deal with extroverts or tap into their inner peace) they must be the wrong people for the role.”
 This removes managerial accountability to define the work & ensure people are free from unnecessary obstacles & receive coaching + feedback to complete the work & do their best.

-When an organization is developed & designed for learning.
-Mangers are “Big Enough”, people work to their full capacity within a system that is actually built upon innovation, autonomy, idea generation, learning teams, & continuous growth.
-A system that works to drive out fear – to attract trust, we can see rapid growth & financial gains.
+When an organization is developed & designed for learning, managers are “Big Enough” people work to their full capacity within a system that is actually built upon innovation, autonomy, idea generation, learning teams, & continuous growth.
+With a system that works to drive out fear, we can see rapid growth & financial gains.

 More importantly we see people who want to stay, want to learn & find emergent high performance ways to improve work while doing their work.
-This stems from an Organization Design that creates mutual trust through it’s own existence of how it is designed.
+This stems from an Organization Design that creates mutual trust through the existence of how it is designed.